tjmonsi/element-lite/README.md

 This is a work in progress but I will use it on my own projects.
 You can freely use it on your own projects.

+Most of the methods and its internals came from Polymer's properties-mixin, properties-changed, property-accessors mixin, and property-effects mixin.

 ## How to install:

+### using npm

+This is the recommended way.
 To install, just do this:
 ```
 npm i --save @littleq/element-lite
 ```

 ## Out of the box, what can I do?